 SMTP can be a complex protocol, but we’ll explain the technical rules, commands, and sending processes without getting too granular.

 If the sender and receiver’s domains are the same, the email will be sent instantly.
 If the domains differ, (for example, you’re sending an email from a Gmail account to an Outlook account), the DNS will need to identify the recipient’s domain to ensure it is sent to the correct server.
 Once this information is shared with the recipient server, that server will take over to complete the delivery and send the message to the recipient’s inbox.
+The receiving SMTP server (or receiving server) accepts the message and passes it to a mail delivery agent, which delivers it to the recipient's inbox.

 Running an SMTP Server — Use Your Own or a Third-Party Service?